COVID-19 vaccines for children aged 5 to 11 to arrive in Simcoe Muskoka

 Children must be turning five years old by the end of the year to be eligible.

-"Getting 5-to-11-year-olds vaccinated is safe and the most effective way to protect them from COVID-19.
+"Getting five to 11-year-olds vaccinated is safe and the most effective way to protect them from COVID-19.
 This is the next major step in our efforts, locally and beyond, to protect children and the broader community from the COVID-19 pandemic," said Dr. Charles Gardner, SMDHU's Medical Officer of Health.

 The first batch of COVID-19 vaccines for children in Canada landed in Hamilton on Sunday.